avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 * The device should connect to the specified IoTConnect account and publish sensor data periodically.

 ## 8. Visualization
 The telemetry can be visualized by using the Dynamic Dashboard feature of IoTConnect.
-A sample dashboard that is preconfigured to display some telemtery from the board is available for download [here](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-sdk/samples/wfi32iot/templates/dashboards/wfi32iot_quickstart_dashboard_export.json).
+A sample dashboard that is preconfigured to display some telemtery from the board is available for download [here](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-sdk/samples/wfi32iot/templates/dashboards/wfi32iot_quickstart_dashboard_export.json?raw=1) (**MUST** Right-Click and "Save-As" to get the raw json file).
 Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option and select the template and device name used previously in this guide.

 ## 9. Sending Commands
 * The board has 3 LEDs that can be toggled on and off by using the "on" or "off" parameter in conjunction with one of the LED commands.